Millisecond Cadence Radio Frequency Interference Filters

 The analogue receiver chain can add substantial frequency structure to the dynamic spectra.
-An example of this structure is show in the bottom right plot of Fig.~\ref{fig:green_burst}.
-To perform outlier tests on two dimensional chunks of dynamic spectra, we must remove this structure, while preserving the the outlining RFI.
+An example of this structure is shown in the bottom left plot of Fig.~\ref{fig:green_burst}, labeled as Intensity.
+To perform outlier tests on two-dimensional chunks of dynamic spectra, we must remove this structure, while preserving the outlying RFI.
 If done correctly, this separates the RFI from the shape of the frequency response across the observing band.
 The RFI will then be removed as a non-Gaussian outlier.

 We considered several fitting methodologies, some of which are shown in Fig.~\ref{fig:fit}.
 The non-linear nature of RFI precludes filters such as high-pass or Savitzky–Golay \citep[][]{savitzky}.
-Iterative Chebyshev polynomial \citep[][]{chebyshev} fitting, where an initial fit to all the points is used to exclude large outliers for a subsequent fit.
-B-splines \citep[][]{deboor} fitted with a Huber loss function, where nearby points are fitted with a squared error loss and outlier points are fitted with a linear loss \citep[][]{huber}.
-We also the investigated asymmetrically re-weighted penalized least squares (arPLS) algorithm \citep[][]{baek_2015, zeng_2020}. arPLS gives very good results, however its iterative matrix algebra is much slower than other filters.
+First considered is iterative Chebyshev polynomial \citep[][]{chebyshev} fitting, where an initial fit to all points is used to exclude large outliers for a subsequent fit.
+Next to discuss are Basis splines \citep{deboor} fitted with a Huber loss function, where nearby points are fitted with a squared error loss and outlier points are fitted with a linear loss \citep{huber}.
+We also investigated the asymmetrically re-weighted penalized least squares algorithm \citep[arPLS;][]{baek_2015, zeng_2020}.
+While arPLS gives excellent results, its iterative matrix algebra is much slower than other filters.
 For this work, we settled on a rolling median filter.
-The kernel size is a adjustable parameter, which we provide a reasonable default.
-The median filter has the advantage of being very fast as well as being stable, were the polynomial and arPLS will sometimes diverge, leading to good data being flagged.
-Iterating the median filter to produce a cascade filter similar to \citet[][]{galassi_2009} did not produce meaningful improvement.
+The kernel size is an adjustable parameter, which we provide a reasonable default of seven channels and time samples, which is used in this work.
+As shown by the residual plot in Fig.~\ref{fig:fit}, this is a robust to outliers fit, so it should port well to other receiver systems.
+The median filter has the advantage of being fast as well as being stable, where the polynomial and arPLS will sometimes diverge, leading to a bad fit.
+Iterating the median filter to produce a cascade filter similar to \citet{galassi_2009} did not produce any meaningful improvement.